-Error Message Notes ORA-12170: TNS: Connect timeout occurred Ensure that no firewall is blocking connection to the database.Ensure that the database is online and running on correct IP.
+Error Message Notes ORA-12170: TNS: Connect timeout occurred Ensure that no firewall is blocking connection to the database.
+Ensure that the database is online and running on correct IP.
 ORA-12541: TNS: no listener The database is shutdown.
 Ask your database administrator to start the database.
 Ensure that no firewall is blocking connection to the database.
 Ensure that the listener is not password protected.
-If it is, add the listener password to the Password Store on the appropriate inventory beacon.
+If it is, add the listener password to the Password Manager on the appropriate inventory beacon.
 ORA-00942: table or view does not exist Ensure that the table listed in the error message exists.
 Ask your database administrator to create the table if it does not exist.
 ORA-12514: TNS: listener does not currently know of service requested in connect descriptor TNS names file is not correct.
 This is common when a database is set to listen for only "SID" or only "Service_Name".
 ORA-01017: invalid username/password; logon denied Indicates incorrect permissions.
 Ask your Oracle Database administrator to rerun the Flexera 'audit user' script (for details, see Credentials for Direct Collection of Oracle Inventory).
 ORA-01034: ORACLE not available ORA-27101: shared memory realm does not exist Linux-x86_64 Error: 2: No such file or directory These errors typically mean that a discovered Oracle database instance was not running at inventory time.
 Ask your Oracle Database administrator whether the instance can be made active for the next inventory gathering process.

 Error Message Notes ORA-01033: ORACLE initialization or shutdown in progress Oracle is stuck in a reboot process.
 Ask your database administrator to shutdown and restart the database.
 ORA-12518: TNS: listener could not hand off client connection Indicates a network problem.
 Ensure that the appropriate inventory beacon can access the Oracle server.
 ORA-00604: error occurred at recursive SQL level 1 Indicates incorrect permissions.
 Ask your Oracle Database administrator to rerun the Flexera 'audit user' script (for details, see Credentials for Direct Collection of Oracle Inventory).
+Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate the appropriate account to gather Oracle inventory.
+If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
+The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
+For more information, see the eTrust Access Control Administation Guide (https://supportcontent.ca.com/cadocs/0/g007711e.pdf).
 ORA-00257: archiver error.
 Connect internal only, until freed Indicates an archive error.
 Ask your Oracle Database administrator to check the archiver.log file for the error.

-- 3. Navigate to Discovery & Inventory > Discovery and Inventory Rules > Rules tab, and: - a.
+3. Navigate to Discovery & Inventory > Discovery and Inventory Rules > Rules tab, and:

+- a.
 Find the appropriate rule, and check its Rule status value shows Enabled.
 (A disabled rule never executes.) - b.
 Click the title of the relevant rule and note the Action name and Targets name for this rule for use shortly.
 Also validate that the Schedule details are as expected. - c.
 Look in Current run or Last completed run to see the number of database instances discovered, inventoried, skipped, and failed.
 Some notes to assist your analysis of these figures: